-Join Garrick Chow for an in-depth discussion in this video Creating an account, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Creating an account, part of Learning iTunes 12.

 - You can browse the iTunes store…in its entirety, to your heart's content…at any time, day or night.…But in order to purchase anything from the store,…or even to download content that's being offered for free,…or to get album artwork for your imported music,…you have to have an iTunes store account.…So, if you've never created an account before,…or have never signed into the iTunes store,…I'm gonna show you how to do that now.…At the top of the window here, to the right,…you'll see the sign in button.…Which you'll see if you've never signed into…the iTunes store before, or have previously…signed out of the store.…Now if you have an Apple ID,…and you will if you've ever purchased anything online…from the Apple store, or if you have an iCloud account,…you can use that account to sign in…and you won't need to create a separate iTunes account.…